 In theory, our smartphones are incredible resources that should help us reach our full potential.
 Just look at all of the productivity apps: built-in timers, calendars and contact books promise to help us stay on top of our work.
-In reality, though, many of us don’t clean up our apps.
+In reality, though, many of us don’t keep our digital lives very tidy.

 (Sure, you want to keep in contact with people just in case — but remember that the human brain can only keep track of so many relationships.
 So if you have 500 contacts, we recommend clearing out the data for people you no longer call.
 If there are any names you flat-out don’t recognize, use those as your starting point.)